spolanyev/testJagaad/README.md

 application that runs within a Docker container.
 It retrieves a list of cities from one API and immediately outputs the weather forecast for each city as soon as it is obtained from another API.

-> ⚠️ **Warning:** Currently, one of the APIs has been closed by authentication.
-It is no longer possible to get a list
+> ⚠️ **Warning:** Currently, the second API has been closed by authentication.
+It is no longer possible to get a list of
-> of cities.
+> cities.
 But the unit tests work ;)

 To access the weather service, register at [Weather API](https://www.weatherapi.com/) and obtain an API key, which should then be added to the [.env](.env) file: